RobbeDGreef/RCtoPC/README.md

 I didn't even detect any latency so it works better then expected.
 Now I also received my Arduino Micro in the mail so a PnP version is in the making.

+### Update 0.4

+Arduino Micro RC dongle 0.1 works!
+It currently supports 4 channels and works by emulating 2 joysticks.
+The system is a bit too unstable to release right now though.
+It will probably be ready in a day or so.

+Possible improvements:
+- replace pulseIn() function with interrupts to improve sample rate
+- replace double joystick setup with a gamepad setup or maybe add ...extra z axis and rotation axises.

+### Update 0.5

+Arduino Micro RC dongle 0.2 is pretty configurable.
+It's still not perfect but it does the job so it's now ready to be released in the wild.

+I also created a joysticktest.exe file.
+It's a simple window where you can select any of the joysticks connected to your pc and see their X and Y axes output.
+It's a simple python script that can be found in the extras folder but I converted it to a exe so that you don't need to download more python libraries.
+I might convert the other scripts too but the problem is that that breaks the configurability.